Reference Checking: The Ultimate Guide

 - Don’t assign reference checking to a hiring team member who doesn’t understand the job role.

 Some recruiters ask the applicant what they believe a referral would say during the interview.
 The interviewer would say something like this: ‘If I talked to your former supervisor and asked them how you performed, what would they say?’

 This type of question can prompt a candidate to be more candid about their work history and skills.
 It can also help the interviewer know what to pay attention to when they talk to the referral.

 Reference Checks In ApplicantStack

-ApplicantStack hiring software simplifies the reference check process.
+ApplicantStack hiring software simplifies both the background and reference check process.
 Add reference fields to the application so you don’t have to ask for references separately.
 If you use reference checks to narrow the pool early in the process, collecting them in the application allows you to start them without delay.

 Some referrals prefer responding through email instead of a phone call.
 ApplicantStack has reference email templates that make this process quick and easy.
 Tailor your referral questions to local laws, company policies, and the job position.

 Verified First Integrates With ApplicantStack For Hassle-Free Background Checks

 Like reference checks, background checks are also essential step in the hiring process–and smart automation is the only way to go.
 With the one-click ApplicantStack-Verified First integration, users can order, review and manage Verified First background checks from within the platform.
 Learn more here: Background Screening with ApplicantStack and Swipeclock.